NMReDATAInitiative/NMReDATAInitiative.github.io/Database_policy.md

 themselves!)
 This trend it probably the consequence of funding agencies requesting scientific data to be made available.
 In this context our job is essential because we want to avoid NMR spectra to be stored without the precious assignment data.
-Our task is to set the “standard” for "good" NMR records (i.e. NMReDATA compliant).
+Our task is to set the "standard" for "good" NMR records (i.e. NMReDATA compliant).

-I think that we can support certain initiative, in particular if they propose a unique adn free service such as cheminfo.org / c6h6.org.
+I think that we can support certain initiative, in particular if they propose a unique and free service such as cheminfo.org / c6h6.org.
 But they have to provide details documentation/demo/tutorials etc. so that we can inform the memebers of the Initiative on what can be done with these tools.
 We will list the database on a dedicated wiki page and compare them.

-Otherwise, we will not propose any “preferered" any specific “central” NMR database - we should probably remain neutral.
+Otherwise, we will not propose any "preferered" or any specific "central" NMR database - we should probably remain neutral.
 Siversity is probably better than a given preferred choice.
 What we can do is to support that that all (or the largest possible part) of the data are as open as